yoeelingBin/Django_study/Notes.md

         self.assertEquals('form-control is-invalid', input_class(form['name']))
 ```

-We created a form class to be used in the tests then added test cases covering the possible scenarios in the two template tags.
+==We created a form class to be used in the tests then added test cases covering the possible scenarios in the two template tags==.

 ```
 python manage.py test